Is Wisdom Teeth Removal Necessary?

 - They don’t have enough room – If your jaw doesn’t have enough room to accommodate your wisdom teeth, they can cause nearby teeth to become misaligned or damaged.

 - They may cause cavities and inflamed gums – Wisdom teeth can be hard to clean, and they can cause surrounding tissue to swell.
 This can create pockets that attract cavity-causing bacteria.

 Why choose Dental365 for your wisdom teeth removal?

 Our doctors are extremely knowledgeable and have trained at the country’s best dental schools and hospitals.
 Our experienced specialists – including oral surgeons – are highly qualified to remove your wisdom teeth.

-In addition, our multiple offices throughout the New York City metropolitan area make any visit or procedure convenient.
+In addition, our offices throughout New York, New Jersey & Connecticut make any visit or procedure convenient.
 We’re open seven days a week with extended weekday business hours.